introlatin/introlatin.github.io/docs/01-course_information/grading.md

 ### Homework

 * **5 points** per homework assignment, **thirty-one (31)** assignments total = **155 total points**
-* There will be **thirty-one (31) homework assignments** throughout the semester, with due dates specified in the [Course Schedule](schedule) and on Blackboard.
+* There will be **thirty-one (31) homework assignments** throughout the semester, with due dates specified in the [Course Schedule](../schedule) and on Blackboard.
 Each homework assignment will give you practice with the concept that was learned in class that day, and each homework assignment will be graded on the basis of **completeness, not correctness**.
 All assignments will be administered through Blackboard and due at the beginning of the following class period.

 ### Daily Check-Ins

 * **5 points** per check-in, **thirty-five (35)** check-ins total = **175 total points**
-* There will be **thirty-five (35) daily check-ins** throughout the semester, with the first one in class on W 1/25 to give you time to acclimate to the course.
+* There will be **thirty-five (35) daily check-ins** throughout the semester, with a practice one in class on W 1/25 and the first graded one in class on R 1/26 to give you time to acclimate to the course.
 Each check-in will be administered in class, and it will test the topic that was discussed during the previous class period.
 Some check-ins will be open-note, open-resources, and open-Internet, but some will be closed-note to incentivize memorization of vocabulary and paradigms.
 Each will be a time limit of about 3-5 minutes, depending on the complexity of the topic.

 ### Weekly Quizzes